heathermkrause/WWC/README.md

 **Authors:** [Heather Krause](http://idatassist.com/), [Julia Silge](http://juliasilge.com/)<br/> **License:** [MIT](https://opensource.org/licenses/MIT)

 This R package is part of the the Veracio survey tool developed by leaders from [Orb](http://www.orbmedia.org/), [Datassist](http://idatassist.com/), and [Cognite Labs](http://www.cognitelabs.com/), and supported by a [2016 Knight Foundation News Challenge on Data](http://idatassist.com/knight/).
-This survey tool provides a set of software tools and online services that:
+This survey tool provides a set of software tools and online services for nonprofits, local governments, social service agencies, and others to:

 -   frame proper sampling questions,
 -   help construct, link, and embed them into existing survey and Q&A platforms, and